saintybalboa/react-demo/README.md

 # React demo

-React demo shares a journey on learning how to build a basic universal web app with react.
-The following areas are covered:
+React demo is a universal web app built with react.

-- Setup for local development

-- Server-side rendering

-- Client-side rendering

-- Routing

-- Components

-- Testing with Jest and Enzyme

-- Global and component level styling with Sass

 ## Setup